-A large number of medical laboratories have partnered with Barton's MLT Program to provide clinical internships.
-For a current listing of our clinical partners see online list.
+A number of medical laboratories have partnered with Barton's MLT Program to provide clinical internships.
 We are adding new ones and deactivating previous support facilities as requested.

 Updating Coursework

 The degree required science courses (Anatomy & Physiology, Chemistry and Microbiology) that are more than five years old before admission into the MLT Program will need to be updated in one of four ways: